Category: Prejudged Project & PresentationType: Individual or Team

 Submission Deadline (Section): 11:59 pm PST January 18 for Section Conference.
 Conference registration is required for work to be judged.
 Missing the deadline or failure to register for the conference will forfeit competitor participation.
 Hint: Allow for plenty of time to upload your work.

-Submission Deadline (State): 11:59 pm PST February 28 for State Conference.
+Finalists Registering for State: There is no prejudged for State.
+All qualifying individuals or team from Section Conference must be registered for the conference by 11:59 pm PST February 28 for State Conference.
 Conference registration is required for work to be judged.
-Missing the deadline or failure to register for the conference will forfeit competitor participation.
+Failure to register for the conference will forfeit competitor participation.
 Hint: Allow for plenty of time to upload your work.

 TIMELINE: (State Finalists)